oglimmer/recipes/coffee.md

 * Use 15g of freshly ground dark roast beans to brew 250 ml of coffee
 * Mix 100ml 3.5% whole milk / Vollmilch (65 kcal) and 50ml 32% heavy cream / Schlagsahne (175 kcal), heat it up and add it to the coffee
-* Finally, I use 1½ suggar cubes (25 kcal)
+* Finally, I use 1½ sugar cubes (25 kcal)

-This results in 400 ml of very tasty coffee and it comes to 265 kcal in total.
+This results in 400ml of very tasty coffee and it comes to 265 kcal in total.